Illia-droid/illia-chernyk-exam-2024/README.md

 20. Count users by role (9 task)
 21. 10% cashback for customers
 22. 10$ to top 3 creators by rating

+23. Create an errors logger and use middleware ( but now there is a cors errors in console and idk how to fix it :| )